 Example: If you are asked to describe a situation in which you had to work as a member of a team, your answer might include the following elements:

-Action: I organized a special group meeting to discuss what was keeping our group from effectively collaborating, and realized that some group members were not feeling heard.
+Action: I organized a special group meeting to discuss what was keeping our group from effectively collaborating, and I realized that some group members were not feeling heard.
 By bringing the topic out in the open, we were able to discuss it and move forward with the project.

 Results: We were able to finish on time, receiving an ‘A’ on the project and solid feedback from classmates on the presentation.